Max Goof: Disney Parks

 At the Walt Disney World, Max is a meetable character, and is featured during the "Move It!
 Shake It!
 Mousekedance It!" parade.
 He and Goofy were also part of the "Mickey's Magical TV World" show in the Magic Kingdom.

 At Tokyo Disneyland, Max occasionally appears with Goofy on floats in seasonal parades.
 He can also be found sometimes as a meetable character at the front of the park.

+Voice Actors

+Bobby Driscoll voiced Goofy Junior from 1951-1952.

+In 1992, when Goof Troop was created, Goofy Junior evolved into preteen Max Goof and was voiced by Dana Hill, who would voice Max for commercials, Disney Projects, Promos, Disney Parks, attractions, consumer products and other miscellaneous material (with the exception of A Goofy Movie) until her death in 1996.

+In 1995, Max Goof became a teenager in A Goofy Movie in which was he voiced by a then 20-year-old Jason Marsden, who has continued to voice Max in An Extremely Goofy Movie (2000), House of Mouse (2001-2003), Mickey's Twice Upon a Christmas (2004), and other Disney projects.